jkarsenty/blog-backend/README.md

 # blog-backend

-Backend of a blog with python as an API : create user, user connection, create articles, get articles
+Backend of a blog with python as an API.
+A CLI will be available to test the API.

+The API will contain those functions (for now) :
+- create users.
+- users connection.
+- create articles.
+- get articles.